oscarchapp/testbookingengine/README.md

 ### Django admin (/admin)
 Use for username and password for superuser is "admin" (without quotes).Remember to change it.

-### Warning
+### Warnings
-SECRET_KEY should be stored in .env file for production!
+- SECRET_KEY should be stored in .env file for production!
+- DEBUG is set to TRUE.

 # 🚀 About Me
 Fullstack developer.
 Tech skills: